Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Don't make fun of Jayesh, or you will feel the wrath of his beard and the fist behind it.
+When night falls in the forest, the darkness gets afraid of Jayesh

-Updated on: [20/6/2024]
+Updated on: [21/6/2024]
 <!-- #jokeEnd -->